Updated November 2017

 self-cleans with every stroke, expelling the dirty back flushed water out a separate hose — we think this is great and wish that every filter had this feature!

-is very simple to use: you push a button and the screen smiles at you when it is finished.
-The main concern with this purifier is that the batteries need to be monitored and charged frequently.
+is very simple to use: you push a button, and the screen smiles at you when it is finished.
+The primary concern with this purifier is that the batteries need to be monitored and charged frequently.

 It's pretty clear when the Ultra is trying to tell you that you can drink your water.

 Thankfully, in the new models, we have tested there is a trend towards ease of use and little to no maintenance.